Sharia: Property rights

 Islamic law granted Muslim women certain legal rights, such as property rights which women in the West did not possess until "comparatively recent times".
 Starting with the 20th century, Western legal systems evolved to expand women's rights, but women's rights in the Muslim world have to varying degree remained tied to the Quran, hadiths and their traditional interpretations by Islamic jurists.
 Sharia grants women the right to inherit property from other family members, and these rights are detailed in the Quran.
-A woman's inheritance is unequal and less than a man's, and dependent on many factors.
-For instance, a daughter's inheritance is usually half that of her brother's.
+A woman's inheritance can be unequal if she inherits from her father, as daughters inherit half as much as their brothers.